Skip to main content

 empty exam hall with chairs and desks

-The issue we were campaigning on regarding the need for greater Reasonable Accommodations for students with epilepsy sitting the Leaving Certificate has now been substantially resolved.
+The issue we were campaigning on regarding the need for greater Reasonable Accommodations for students with epilepsy sitting the Leaving Certificate has now been resolved.
 However, on this page you can find a brief overview of the issue and our work on this issue.

 Due to the nature of epilepsy, over the decades, many students with epilepsy experienced seizures either during their exam or over the course of the exam period which meant they were unable to complete their exams to the best of their ability or had to miss one or more exams.
 This meant that students who were unable to complete their exam(s), had no other option but to repeat their exams the following year, and hope that a seizure did not strike again at the most inopportune of moments.